Those who are doing well don’t always know why they belong to the happy few.

 No matter how good you are at attracting and selecting jobs, once you have landed a new project, you have one objective and one objective only: to make your client happy.
 That’s by no means an earth-shattering revelation, so why even mention it?
 Here’s why.
 So many people believe that if you do the very best you can, the client will be pleased with the result.
 That’s not necessarily true.

 Your very best might not be good enough, and/or the client may have different expectations.
 That’s why it is so important to find out what those expectations are before you get to work.
-I often tell my clients: “Any text can be read in a million ways.
-The more specific you are about what you’d like to hear, the easier it is for me to give you the read you need.”
+I often tell my clients: “If I don’t know what you want, I can’t give it to you.”
 And that’s where the clay comes in.

 Mind you, this isn’t something you can pick up from reading a book, or by listening to a podcast.
 It will take talent, training, and time.
 It may take a few years before you break in and break even.
 But when you do, this is what you will discover: